aharri64/aharri64/README.md

-### Hi there 👋

 ## About me:
-  - 🖥  Full Stack Web Developer
+  - 🖥 Full-Stack Developer
-  - 📖  Currently Studying @ General Assembly
-  - 👟 Loves to run and travel ✈️
+  - 🚴🏻 Loves to bike and pet my dogs 🐕
+  - 🧙 I started a leather business, right now I specialize in plague doctor masks
   - 📫 How to reach me: <br />
 <div>
   <a href="https://www.linkedin.com/in/amir-scott-harrison/" target="_blank" rel="noopener noreferrer">